CommodoreOS/PCUAE/README.md

 If you just installed PCUAE and this has poped up then no need to read it, do it in your own time.. :) .

 If you have just Installed PCUAE and do not know how to use its basic functions then look thought this guide before reading the Manual(Wiki).

+Just skip the parts you do not want too or need to read.
 ============================================

 This will guide you through...

 Whats New.

+How to Install PCUAE.

 About PCUAE Loading and the PCUAE USB Drive.

-How to Install PCUAE.

 What are the PCUAE Shortcut Keyboard Combinations